SerhiiSt/codesignal/README.md

 # codesignal
-Tis is Codesignal tasks resolution  - https://app.codesignal.com/
+This is Codesignal tasks resolution  - https://app.codesignal.com/